At Lennies with Lorrie – Bruton, Donnie, Paul and Kristofferson 1972

 Lorrie Seng Kelley was introduced to music at a young age.
 She was only 12 when her Dad took her to Lennie Full name Lennie’s on the Turnpike.

-She watched and listened to Kris Kristofferson play with & Donnie Fritz, Stephen Bruton & Terry Paul.
+She watched and listened to Kris Kristofferson play with Donnie Fritz, Stephen Bruton and Terry Paul.

 Many years later, she is still an avid Kris Kristofferson fan.
 She has tickets to Kris’ gig next year.